desaimilin/machine-learning-DSC-478/README.md

 I have used Python libraries/Packages: Pandas, NumPy, SciPy, scikit-learn, Matplotlib for developing machine learning applications.

-This is the link to an open free book which I've used and though  t like sharing as one of the important material.
+This is the link to an open free book which I've used and thought like sharing as one of the important material.
 This book is also suggested by Prof. Mobasher.

 - Bank Application - I have used python and performed correlation analysis and other concepts.